 Who is it for?

-This training is designed especially for people providing member care to cross cultural workers or those who want to grow in assisting those with debriefing needs.
+This training is designed especially for people providing member care to cross cultural workers so their applications will have priority.
 It is not an entry-level counseling course.

 - Basic counselling skills

 Due to the experiential nature of the training, we strongly recommend you attend a Le Rucher model of debriefing prior to the seminar.